Multiple Instance Verification: Conclusions and future research

-As a first step towards tackling MI verification, our paper also offers future opportunities connecting to some domain-specific, well-established research areas.
-For example, while this paper considers CV datasets that enable well-controlled experiments and disentangling factors without compromising on the difficulty of tasks, applications of MI verification on more complex datasets such as ImageNet or MS-COCO may lead to research of weakly-supervised one-shot object detection or weakly-supervised cross-domain retrieval (\emph{cf.} Section \ref{sec:theory}).
+As a first step towards tackling MIV, our paper also offers future opportunities connecting to some domain-specific, well-established areas under active research.
+For example, while this paper considers CV datasets that enable well-controlled experiments, disentangling factors without compromising on the difficulty of tasks, applications of MIV on more complex datasets such as ImageNet or MS-COCO may lead to research in areas of cross-domain few-shot learning, weakly-supervised one-shot object detection, to name a few.
 For the NLP domain, a comparison of our approach to other methods specifically designed for particular tasks, e.g., FEVER, may also be an interesting topic for prospective research (\emph{cf.} Section \ref{sec:lit_rev}).
-Interpretability of weakly supervised learning and its evaluation is yet another avenue that this work can be extended to.
-Those research topics are sufficiently significant and challenging to warrant dedicated, standalone future studies.
+Beyond CV and NLP, MIV and its solutions may also be applied to potentially broader domains such as time series, multi-modal learning, and so forth.
+Those generalizations are sufficiently significant and challenging to warrant dedicated, standalone future research, in which domain-specific baselines may be appropriate for comparison, rather than the domain-agnostic MIL models adopted in this paper.
+Another avenue for future work is to develop methods that scale to large bags or real-time scenarios.
+Finally, interpretability and its evaluation, in a way that is more general than the ``key instance detection'' performance considered in this paper, is yet another avenue to be explored.
+Those research topics, typically investigated in the context of domain-specific applications, are left to future work.